Do you have some improv experience of 5 years or less?

-Just complete the form below and we’ll make it happen!
+Just complete the form below and we’ll see what we can do!

 We accept students who already have up to 5 years of improv experience.
 You can take our classes at the relevant level for your understanding of improv, or you can join a house team depending on how much additional training you may need to focus on a single improv method.

 So let’s get started.
 Tell us a bit about your interests and improvisation background so we can figure out which method(s) you’ve learned, and we’ll get in touch about how to get on board.
-Some schools have an improv audition for this, but we’re more interested in your understanding of the craft than seeing you play scenes.
+Some schools have an improv audition for this, but we’re more interested in your understanding of the craft than seeing how funny you are.
 Welcome to AOI!